-I moved onto my first narrowboat on a cold and frosty morning in April 2010.
+II moved onto my first narrowboat on a cold and frosty morning in April 2010.
 I knew nothing about the boats or the liveaboard lifestyle.
-The way everything worked or, as was more often the case, the way things didn't work, was a mystery to me.
+The way everything worked or, as was more often the case, the way things didn’t work was a mystery to me.
 It all differed so much from the life I was used to in my luxurious bricks and mortar home.

-Five years later I was still on the same boat, although you wouldn't recognise it.
-I needed to spend an enormous amount of money to get it from its dilapidated state to a very comfortable floating home.
-Not only was the boat very comfortable to live on but it was also very well equipped to stay for weeks or months at a time “off grid”, which was an essential requirement if I wanted to spend any amount of time from the marina where I lived and worked.
+I still lived on the same boat five years later, although you wouldn’t recognise it.
+I needed to invest thousands of pounds to get it from its dilapidated state to a very comfortable floating home.
+Not only was the boat very comfortable to live on, but it was also very well equipped to stay for weeks or months at a time “off grid”, which was an essential requirement if I wanted to spend any amount of time from the marina where I lived and worked.

-During my first half decade afloat I learned an enormous amount about these boats.
+During my first half-decade afloat, I learned an enormous amount about these boats.
 While I learned, I also shared the knowledge on my website.
-I became a bit obsessed with it really.
-I invested over 6,000 hours creating more than 7,000 posts and pages, and wrote a collection of guides and developed a narrowboat budget calculator which is available on the site as “Narrowbudget Gold”.
+To tell you the truth, I became a bit obsessed with it.
+I invested over 6,000 hours creating more than 7,000 posts and pages, wrote a collection of guides, and developed a narrowboat budget calculator available on the site as “Narrowbudget Gold”.

-The package has proven very popular indeed.
-Almost every day I receive emails thanking me for the volume of information it contains.
-Sometimes I think there's too much information.
+The package proved very popular indeed.
+Almost every day, I received emails thanking me for the volume of information it contained.
+Sometimes I thought there’s too much information.

-I was having a drink with friend and fellow boater Allan Izatt a few years ago.
+I had a drink with friend and fellow boater Allan Izatt in February 2014.
 He purchased my Narrowbudget Gold package before he moved onto his boat twelve months earlier.
 He told me that, although the information had proven invaluable while he was making his plans, he wished that there had been some sort of hands-on advice available, practical as well as theoretical assistance to help him make sense of everything.

-The result of both our conversation and useful feedback from hundreds of subscribers to my weekly newsletter was a real-life, hands-on, “discovery day” on board my own narrowboat James No 194.
+The result of both our conversation and useful feedback from hundreds of subscribers to my weekly newsletter was a real-life, hands-on “discovery day” on board my first narrowboat James No 194.

-A Discovery Day is your chance to learn how to handle a 61' 6" narrowboat.
+A Discovery Day is your chance to learn how to handle a 61’ 6” narrowboat.
 If you can manage a boat of this length, you can handle any narrowboat.
-You'll steer it along the the picturesque waterway through impossibly narrow bridge holes.
-Your journey will take you to the historic waterways village of Braunston.
-Then you'll reverse the boat in a more or less straight line, do a three-point turn and moor securely against the bank using piling hooks, chains or pins.
-You'll learn the best knots to use and all you need to know about etiquette on the cut and generally gain enough confidence with narrowboat handling to take one out on your own, with or without a crew.
-During your twelve mile cruise you'll gain both experience and confidence.
-You'll be ready for the grande finale; three descending locks in the Calcutt flight, an about face in Calcutt Boats' marina entrance and then an ascent of the same flight.
+You’ll steer it along the picturesque waterway through impossibly narrow bridge holes towards the historic waterways village of Braunston.
+Then you’ll reverse the boat in a more or less straight line, do a three-point turn and moor securely against the bank using piling hooks, chains or pins.
+You’ll learn the best knots to use and all you need to know about etiquette on the cut and generally gain enough confidence with narrowboat handling to take one out on your own, with or without a crew.
+During your twelve mile cruise, you’ll gain both experience and confidence.
+You’ll be ready for the grande finale; three descending locks in the Calcutt flight, an about-face in Calcutt Boats’ marina entrance and then an ascent of the same flight.
 Going up and down in a lock require different techniques.
-You'll be familar with both by the time we tie up for the final time.
+You’ll be familiar with both by the time we tie up for the final time.

-Boat handling is only part of the day though.
+Boat handling is only part of the day, though.
 Steering your boat is the easy bit.
 Choosing the right craft is far more difficult.
 You need to consider the overall boat length and the impact your choice has on the waterways you can use.
-You'll need to understand why your floating home's draft will determine how enjoyable your cruising is, which stern to choose to suit the craft's purpose, the pros and cons of both bow and rear deck covers.
-You need to know how to balance onboard electrics to determine which home appliances you can use on board, and which ones you should definitely stay away from.
+You’ll need to understand why your floating home’s draft will determine your cruising enjoyment, which stern to choose to suit the craft’s purpose and the pros and cons of both bow and rear deck covers.
+You need to know how to balance onboard electrics to determine which home appliances you can use on your boat and which ones you should definitely stay away from.
 You need to understand the pros and cons of the different types of toilet suitable for narrowboats.
-The subject is favourite on the towpath.
-You don't want to feel left out.
+The subject is a firm favourite on the towpath.
+You don’t want to feel left out.
 You need to know how to avoid condensation, which solid fuel stoves and central heating systems to choose and which fuels work best with them.
-You'll want to discover the best telephony and broadband solutions and onboard television.
-And critically, the importance of built-in storage and why you should avoid “open plan” live aboard narrowboats.
-And you can ask me any other boating questions you want answering.
+You’ll want to discover the best telephony and broadband solutions and onboard television.
+And critically, the importance of built-in storage and why you should avoid “open plan” liveaboard narrowboats.
+And I’ll answer any other boating questions you care to throw at me.
 The day is yours.

 Then there’s choosing a mooring.
 Finding the right mooring for your boat is arguably as important as your choice of boat.
 You’ll meet me on my own mooring at one of the most beautiful marinas in the UK.
 I’ll talk to your about different types of mooring, the importance of access, location, proximity to busy roads, access to your own vehicle, facilities you’ll need and facilities you’ll want, hidden charges to look out for and restrictions to avoid.
 You may be able to avoid taking on a permanent mooring at all, but you’ll have to be sure of your facts.